intelowlproject/pyintelowl/docs/index.rst

    -h, --help   Show this message and exit.

    Commands:
-   analyse              Send new analysis request config               Set or view config variables get-analyzer-config  Get current state of `analyzer_config.json` from the... get-connector-config  Get current state of `connector_config.json` from the... jobs                 Manage Jobs tags                 Manage tags
+   analyse                Send new analysis request analyzer-healthcheck   Send healthcheck request for an analyzer... config                 Set or view config variables connector-healthcheck  Send healthcheck request for a connector get-analyzer-config    Get current state of `analyzer_config.json` from... get-connector-config   Get current state of `connector_config.json` from... jobs                   Manage Jobs tags                   Manage tags

 Configuration
 ^^^^^^^^^^^^^